Dunkin' Donuts Original Blend Review

 Expert and consumer reviews are divided between those who consider this somewhat sweet coffee an American classic and those who deem it thin, bland, and blah.
 In our blind taste test, this was the unanimous winner.

 In the marketing war of Dunkin' Donuts vs. Starbucks, Dunkin' is aimed at the average joe, whereas Starbucks is generally seen as an elitist brand.
 Dunkin' Donuts coffee reviews indicate that plenty of people see themselves on the Dunkin' side of the divide but can't get fully behind a coffee they find so unequivocally mediocre.

-The people who aren't so crazy about Dunkin' Donuts Original Blend repeatedly cite that lack of oomph as the reason.
+The people who aren't so crazy about Dunkin' Donuts Original Blend (starting at $8.99 for 16 ounces, Amazon) repeatedly cite that lack of oomph as the reason.
 One consumer posting on Epinions calls it acceptable -- fine for people who like a blah sort of brew.
 Another Dunkin' Donuts coffee review on Epinions deems the Original Blend better than most grocery brands, although not by much; the reviewer says there are better coffees out there for the same price.

 Dunkin' Donuts Original Blend is available as ground coffee or whole beans in vacuum-sealed pouches of various sizes, as well as K-Cups.